 The walls are being rough plastered, in a sort of Japanese arakabe style; so, it has the character one expects of an old house.
 It’s also a wonderful texture to offset the bespoke cabinets and furniture and fine fabrics.
 In the show suite one can see that the furniture like the king size bed (which by the way offers guests control over the firmness, so one can change pressure of the mattress) and the bespoke mini bar and desk are created in a retro, vintage, almost timeless style that gives the impression that one is staying in a chic, family mansion in a bygone age.

-Even the details such as light switches, sockets a networking are recreated in vintage style.
+Even down to the details such as light switches, sockets and networking, the objective is to recreate vintage style.

-The ceilings although new, are painstaking replicas of the originals, complete with characterful cracks and imperfections – it’s going to have a very romantic feel.
+The ceilings although new, are painstaking replicas of the originals, complete with characterful cracks and imperfections – it’s going to have a very romantic (and probably, very theatrical feel).

 Yet technology and luxury are there too with networking etc all in place.